Generalised Bianchi permutability for isothermic surfaces: Introduction

 Given an isothermic surface $f: M\to\R^3$, the Darboux transformation is initially a local construction: the used parallel sections exist globally only on the universal cover of the Riemann surface $M$.
 Since all two--step parallel sections are given algebraically or by a Sym--type method, we discuss closing conditions for one-- and two--step Darboux transforms by investigating the holonomy of the family of flat connections $d_\lambda$ of $f$ only.

 We conclude the paper by demonstrating our construction in the explicit example of the round cylinder.
 In particular, we give explicit formulae for all parallel sections and obtain a complete description of the set of all closed Darboux transforms of a cylinder.
 Depending on the spectral parameter, four cases can occur: there is exactly one closed Darboux transform, which is the cylinder, there are two distinct Darboux transforms, which are again cylinders, there is a $\CP^1$--worth of Darboux transforms which are rotation surfaces, or there is a $\HP^1$--worth of (possibly singular) Darboux transforms which are rotation surfaces or isothermic bubbletons.
-We then use the parallel sections to give explicit formulae for Sym--type Darboux transforms, including two--step bubbletons.
+We then use the parallel sections to give explicit formulae for Sym--type Darboux transforms, including two--step bubbletons.\footnote{The figures in this paper were drawn using the software \textit{Mathematica}.}

 Since the main ingredients for our construction are the associated family and the simple factor dressing, we expect our results to be templates for similar results for other surface classes allowing simple factor dressing, such as CMC surfaces in space forms, and completely integrable differential equations.
 This should allow to construct new surfaces and, more generally, new solutions to differential equations given by complete integrability.